codingforpleasure/codingforpleasure.github.io/_posts/2022-10-01-post-unicorn_part_1_shay.md

 ---
 title: "Unicorn Post"
-hidden: false
-last_modified_at:
 categories:
-  - Media
+  - Blog
 tags:
-  - content
-  - embeds
-  - media
+  - link
-  - twitter
+  - Post Formats
-layout: post
 ---

 # New Post - Unicorn (1 / 6)
 Today we'll start with a series of 6 posts.
 Each post will delve into an interesting research about **financial side of investing**.
 I am quite sure you all have already heard about it!